Part XI - Film Composer Triumphant

 Ishiro Honda's Destroy All Monsters was by no means your run-of-the-mill Godzilla romp: Since Toho had planned this film to be Godzilla's last, the studio wanted to go out with a bang by endowing the production with a larger than average budget and more monsters than you could shake a stick at; including Godzilla, the film would also feature King Ghidorah, Rodan, Mothra, Baragon, Varan, Anguilas (Godzilla's spiky rival in Godzilla Raids Again), Gorosaurus (a tyrannosaurus-like beast from King Kong Escapes), Manda (the sea serpent from Undersea Warship) and two creatures from the film Son of Godzilla (made in 1967 without Ifukube's participation), the spider Kumonga and Minya, Godzilla's son.

 Ifukube's music for Destroy All Monsters, though good, offers nothing new in terms of texture and technique.
-The rousingly catchy march heard over the main titles is the most memorable cue of the score.
+The rousingly catchy march heard over the main titles and throughout the film is the most memorable cue of the score.

 Destroy All Monsters was released on August 1 and turned out to be a financial success for Toho.

-Ifukube's main focus in the last year of the 1960s was another guitar composition, Kugoka, Aria Concertata di Kugo-arpa.
+In addition to the three film scores written in the last year of the 1960s, Ifukube composed yet another guitar composition for the concert hall, Kugoka, Aria Concertata di Kugo-arpa.
 Like Tôka, Kugoka is based on an ancient type of music, in this case, the music of the Chinese konghou harp.
 In antiquity, the konghou came to China from as far west as Assyria and, in turn, it arrived in Japan in the 8th century.
 In Japan the the instrument was known as a kugo and was used, for a brief time, in court music.